 Barton Mathis, best known as The Dollmaker, is an Ax-CrazySerial Killer who enjoys targeting young women.
 After kidnapping them, the Dollmaker murders the girls and preserves the corpses by injecting them with chemicals.
 The Dollmaker has a particular grudge against Quentin Lance, the cop who put him away the first time.
 After his escape from prison, Mathis calls up Lance and forces him to listen as he kills a girl before he attempts to do the same to Lance's daughter Laurel.

 Kirby is the ghost of a serial killer whose favoured method of killing was to seduce women by pretending to be great with kids and then murder the families once they trusted him.
-He turns the housemates against each other through manipulation an shatters Annie the ghost her into pieces, before performing a celebratory Happy Dance and immediately attempting to murder a baby.
+He turns the housemates against each other through manipulation and shatters Annie the ghost her into pieces, before performing a celebratory Happy Dance and immediately trying to kill a baby.

 Finally, we have Mr. Snow, the de facto leader of The Old Ones, the ruling class of vampires.
 Snow is so ancient he claims to have looked upon 'pharaohs and the son of the carpenter.'
 First introduced when he forces a ship's crew to feed him a luckless young man with the chilling tonight "Someone Or Everyone," Snow planned to launch a full war to enslave humanity and in the timeline where he isn't stopped, personally drained the British Prime Minister on live TV.
 Snow would preside over a regime where humans were enslaved and drained, all with nothing more than cheery good humor.